General License Information

 Business applications must include proof the property owner will allow the business to operate at the proposed premises.
 If the business applicant owns the property, acceptable forms of documentation may include a deed, a title, mortgage paperwork, property tax information, or other similar documentation.

 If the business applicant does not own the property (they rent, lease, etc.), then documentation of permission from the property owner must be submitted instead.

 Please note this requirement is for each location where the business will operate.
 If a business will operate in multiple locations then documentation of ownership or permission must be submitted for each.

 Business license applicants must provide a business organization chart showing the overall ownership structure for the business.
-This chart must include all entities and ‘Controlling Beneficial Owners’ as defined in statute (§16-12-102 (7), MCA).
+This chart must include all entities, controlling beneficial owners, passive beneficial owners, financial interest holders, as well as all employees that make up the organization as defined in statute (16-12-102 and 16-12-203, MCA).

 This chart must be updated any time a change in ownership or organization occurs.